FellipePombo/BloodandBeastsTTRPG/user-attributes.md

 >### Skill (SKL) ![Skill Icon](assets/images/attributes/skill.jpg)

 >This statistic represents your hunter`s skill in battle, specially when using skill-based weapons.
 It also defines your reaction time.<br> <br>
-Attributes influenced by Skill: Initiative, Visceral Damage and Defense,Rapid Poison Bar.<br> <br>
+Attributes influenced by Skill: Initiative, Visceral Damage and Defense,Rapid Poison Bar, Parry Level.<br> <br>
 Level 1: the skill it takes to cut a piece of meat to grill.<br> <br>
 Level 3: capacity to cut the proper artheries and joints in order to incapacitate an opponent.<br> <br>
 Level 5: every strike is planned, a lethal movement heading towards the inevitable end of the beast being dismantled.